pkotvan/automail/README.md

 This is a simple script for sending mails rendered from templates.

 The default config location is `~/.automailrc`.
+Multiple servers can by defined while the default is set in `[general]` section.
+For other servers use `-s/--server` Default value for starttls is yes.

 Configuration file example:

     [general]
     server = foobar